bluenote-1577/skani/README.md

 skani dist sketch_folder/genome1.fa.sketch sketch_folder/genome2.fa.sketch
 ```

-`sketch` computes the sketch of a genome and stores it in a new folder.
+`sketch` computes the sketch (a.k.a index) of a genome and stores it in a new folder.
 For each file `genome.fa`, two new files `genome.fa.sketch` and `genome.fa.markers`
 are created in the output folder.

 The .sketch files can be used as drop-in substitutes for fasta files.